raulh82vlc/Image-Detection-Samples/README.md

 This sample app supports
 - *Building a Minimum Viable Product (MVP) with Face recognition and AR in Android*
 - & [Quest of a hero presentation slides @ Londroid April 2017](https://speakerdeck.com/raulh82vlc/quest-of-a-hero-at-londroid-april-2017) presentation
-- As well as it has two different possibilities to make face detection and recognition.
+- As well as it has two different possibilities to create face detection mechanisms.
 The first one is *OpenCV* based and the second one is by means of *Camera 2 API* This sample supplies few Augmented reality things.